SarahBahary/SarahBahary/README.md

 </p>

-- 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
+- As a CS student, I'm constantly learning and exploring new technologies to improve my skills.

-- ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
-- 👨‍💻 Check out my portfolio at '' to see some of the projects I've worked on.
+- Check out my portfolio at '' to see some of the projects I've worked on.

 ### Connect with Me :